Code-Institute-Submissions/hhs/README.md

 When planning on how I wanted the website to look, I researched other home security websites.
 Most of which covered the whole nation, as such have taken the approach of an urban feel with high rise city landscapes as backgrounds and modern city centre style offices.
-This obviously attracts a different market to what we as a company reach out to, we cover Hertfordshire which predominantey is known for it's countrysides and rural lanscapes.
+This obviously attracts a different market to what we as a company reach out to, we cover Hertfordshire which predominantley is known for it's countrysides and rural landscapes.
 For that reason, I wanted my website to look different from other home security websites but offer the same features.
 I've gone for a less traditional header image of a rural landscape of Hertfordshire, and used green and grey colours throughout the website as I believe they compliment each other well, with the green tying in to the rural feel.